open-guides/og-aws/README.md

 - 🔸The API and CLI for Device Farm is quite a low level and may require developing additional tools or scripts on top of it.
 - 🔸AWS provide several tools and plugins for Device Farm, however, it doesn‘t cover all cases or platforms.
 It may require developing specific tools or plugins to support specific requirements.
 - ❗In general, Device Farm doesn‘t have Android devices from Chinese companies like Huawei, Meizu, Lenovo, etc. An actual list of supported devices located [here](https://aws.amazon.com/device-farm/device-list/).
-- 🔸Availability of devices is uneven.
-It depends on several factors such as devices popularity, etc. Usually, more modern devices are in demand and waiting time for them will be higher compared to relatively old devices.
+- 🔸Device availibility is uneven.
+It depends on several factors including device popularity.
+Usually, more modern devices see higher demand, thus the waiting time for them will be higher compared to relatively old devices.

 Mobile Hub
 ----------